 Large eyed needle

 On the paper draw out two stars – one large one smaller.
-If you’re short on time or not a fan of drawing free hand then by all means find a template online and print it out (I happily confess that I did this!).
+If you’re short on time or not a fan of drawing free hand then you might choose to find a suitable shape online and print a template out .

 Cut the paper stars out and discard the remaining paper (when I say discard, you probably have enough to put back in a craft box and if not, don’t forget to recycle 😉 )